On 19 November 2015, councillors are expected to make a decision on how to take forward the redevelopment of the Carpenters Estate.

 The Carpenters Residents Charter

 The charter promises that no rehoused residents will be worse off and offers a generous compensation and removal package.
-Tenants will be prioritised on the council's housing waiting list with preference for properties in Stratford, including East Village (the Athletes Village on the Olympic Park).
+Tenants will be prioritised on the council's housing waiting list with preference for properties in Stratford, including new homes on Queen Elizabeth Olympic Park.

 Resident leaseholders and freeholders will be offered full market value plus 10 per cent, while non-resident leaseholders and freeholders are entitled to full market value plus 7.5 per cent.
 All residents will have access to independent advice.